 But there are now several alternatives of equal quality with a much lighter environmental footprint.
 So I’ve rounded up some of the best eco friendly diapers you can reach for, that are better for the planet and for baby too.

-The problem with diapers?
+- What's the problem with diapers?

-Cloth Diapers vs. disposable diapers
+- Cloth Diapers vs. disposable diapers, which are better?

 Mother & Nature is a Canadian brand offering eco-friendly baby and parent goods, zero-waste lifestyle products, and affordable curated clothing.
 There you’ll find several cloth diaper packages and accessories, including swim diapers, travel wet bags, and pail liners.